slatedocs/slate/source/index.md

 # Introduction

-Welcome to the Contently API.
+Welcome to the Stories API.
 You can use our API to access your publication's stories and to mark things as published.

 The current version of the API is v1.
 When backwards-incompatible changes are made to the API, we will bump the version number in the request path.